If you haven’t read our customer relationships advice column, go ahead and read it. We’ll be here when you get back.

 Happy customer relationships and increased LTV are only a customer retention program away, and these tips will point you in the right direction.

-If you have started working on a program for your company and are looking to take it to the next level, we just might be able to help with our sleek retention dashboard and powerful data nerdom powers.
+If you have started working on a program for your company and are looking to take it to the next level, we might be able to help with our sleek retention dashboard and mighty data nerdom powers.

 P.S.
-A big THANK YOU to Jehan and Anna for their time and interviews with us.
+Thank you to Jehan and Anna for their time and interviews with us.